calimero-project/calimero-server/README.md

 $ hub clone calimero-project/calimero-server
 ~~~

-The Calimero KNXnet/IP server requires the Calimero-core library and slf4j.
+The Calimero KNXnet/IP server requires the calimero-core, calimero-device, and slf4j libraries.
+Optional dependencies -- required for communication over serial ports -- are either any of the native libraries
+of serial-native, or calimero-rxtx for using RXTX (or any RXTX descendant) already present on the platform.

 Supported Features
 ------------------